If you make excuses for symptoms you’ve noticed, or for not telling your doctor, clinic nurse or health worker, you could be playing with your life.

 - Shouldn’t I just wait and see if things clear up on their own?

 - I’m tough enough to manage my own symptoms

 Don’t fool yourself – tell your doctor, nurse or health worker if you notice anything different with your body.

 I’m just getting older

-Often people blame changes to their body on the fact that they are getting older.
-Although getting old does cause changes, it is important to know your body and recognise any that are unusual or long lasting.
+Often people blame changes to their bodies on the fact that they are getting older.
+Although getting old does cause changes, it is important to know your body and recognise any that are unusual or long-lasting.
 Even if you’re not worried, it is safer to tell your doctor, nurse or health worker about any changes or symptoms you find.

 I’m working too hard